 - □ Feed your child following Canada's Food Guide.
-Offer 3 meals and 2 to 3 snacks per day.
-Because she has a small stomach, she needs to be offered small amounts of food more often throughout the day. - □ If your child is following a vegetarian diet, get advice to be sure that it is nutritionally complete. - □ Offer 500 mL (16 oz) pasteurized 2%, 1% or skim cow's milk daily. - □ Avoid sweetened liquids or fruit juices as they can cause tooth decay, problems with weight gain or diarrhea, and can take the place of healthy foods.
-Encourage water. - Remember to let him eat as little or as much as he is hungry for.
+Offer 3 meals and 2 to 3 snacks per day. - □ If your child is following a vegetarian diet, get advice to be sure that it is nutritionally complete. - □ Offer 500 mL (16 oz) pasteurized 2%, 1% or skim cow's milk daily. - □ Avoid sweetened liquids or fruit juices as they can cause tooth decay, problems with weight gain or diarrhea, and can take the place of healthy foods.
+Encourage water. - □ Avoid processed foods high in sugar and/or salt. - Wash all fruits and vegetables that cannot be peeled - Remember to let him eat as little or as much as he is hungry for.
 Never force your child to eat. - □ To prevent choking, avoid small, round, hard, smooth and sticky foods until 4 years of age.
 Have your child sit when eating or drinking. - □ Be a good role model for healthy eating.
 Eat together as a family away from the TV or other distractions. - □ Find out if your child is a healthy eater using Nutri-eSTEP at www.nutritionscreen.ca